kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 Reaching for Utopia (greek “not a place”) results always in a Dystopia (greek “bad place”).
 Utopian ideologies are **psychopathic** and arise from the inability to live in the reality.[^lindsay2020aa]

-There will be no war, that ends all wars, no “Great Reset”, no restart without killing millions of people. <q>All zero-point ideologies were devastating and always resulted in totalitarian systems or totalitarian thinking,</q> stated Prof. _Nobert Bolz_ in a recent podcast.[^muller-ullrich2021bu] He fears that the Western world is again in a situation where serious intellectuals are thinking about whether we could go back to zero, construct a new form of society and economy, a new human nature.
-The pandemic or climate crisis offers easy reasons to justify authoritarian or totalitarian ideas for “the greater good”.
-The German _Supreme Court_ already hinted that massive personal restrictions might be justified to reach the climate goals.[^escritt2021ap] So be prepared to have fewer flights in the future, to lose your car, or for the comeback of nuclear power.
+There will be no war, that ends all wars, no “Great Reset”, no restart without getting rid of millions of people that don’t subscribe to the idea. <q>All zero-point ideologies were devastating and always resulted in totalitarian systems or totalitarian thinking,</q> stated Prof. _Nobert Bolz_ in a recent podcast.[^muller-ullrich2021bu] He fears that the Western world is again in a situation where serious intellectuals are thinking about whether we could go back to zero, construct a new form of society and economy, a new human nature.

+The pandemic or climate crisis offer convenient reasons to justify authoritarian or totalitarian ideas for “the greater good”.
+The German _Supreme Court_ already hinted that massive personal restrictions might be justified to reach the climate goals.[^escritt2021ap] So be prepared to have fewer flights in the future, to lose your car, be restricted in your movement and freedoms, and for the comeback of nuclear power.

 All these endeavors ignore human nature, reason, personal liberty, and self-determination.
 To achieve a reset one would have to suppress, incarcerate, reeducate, or even kill millions of people.
 I don’t think any sane person would like to live in a totalitarian, digitalized surveillance state like China is currently building.